popsware/arahne_reversing/README.md

 ### Trickiest challenges that hazed me ###

 * the files had a number of prefix of bytes in the begining of the file that had to be eliminated from the pattern search
-* the length of the pattern line was hte greatest issue. whether there is actually a constant size per line
+* the length of the pattern line was the greatest issue. whether there is actually a constant size per line

 ### Message to the reader ###